 Enabler 1.4 - “Advance Multilateral Action”: Develop new multilateralism for digital sustainability and a culture of multi-stakeholder collaboration.
-The digital ecosystem of data, analytics and applications are not confined to national boundaries, nor yet handled by the international community effectively.
+The digital ecosystems of data, analytics and applications are not confined to national boundaries, nor yet handled by the international community effectively.
 Instead, a handful of companies now have the ability to influence human attitudes and behaviors at a planetary scale with more money, power and reach than most national governments.
 These kinds of global systemic challenges can only be effectively tackled through systemic solutions and effective collective action.
 To safeguard our knowledge commons as an influencing tool for driving global sustainability, a new kind of digital translateralism and multilateralism is needed.
-Collaborative policy making of international organizations, national governments, civil society and the private sector should implement global standards and safeguards towards a global, inclusive, and sustainable digital ecosystem of data, analytics and applications.
+Collaborative policy making of international organizations, national governments, civil society and the private sector should define, implement and apply global standards and safeguards towards a global, inclusive, and sustainable digital ecosystem of data, analytics and applications.
 It should be strictly premised on accelerating sustainability outcomes for the planet and its people while being respectful of the sovereignty of the countries on their national data.
 For strong digital innovation ecosystems, we need to promote a culture of open collaboration and co-creation between governments, the private sector and civil society.
 This should be founded on the development and use of inter-operable digital public goods based on a set of “sustainability by design” principles.
 We need to avoid the mentality of “one platform to rule them all” and allow multiple solutions to flourish and interconnect.
-We must promote good data governance and stewardship that ensures the availability of relevant data in a timely and user-friendly, machine-readable and actionable format.
+We must promote good data governance and stewardship that ensures the availability of relevant data in a timely and user-friendly, accessible-for-all-abilities, portable, machine-readable and actionable format.

 Enabler 1.5 - “Build Frontrunner Coalitions”: Foster innovation ecosystems and solutions that support agile and collaborative governance.
 While new forms of multilateralism are needed, this alone is not enough to effectively govern and steer the pace and direction of digital technologies.
 Inclusive and mission oriented coalitions between governments, academia, private sector actors and civil society organizations will be needed to catalyze transformational investments in digital innovation ecosystems, infrastructure and emerging standards that are premised on planetary sustainability.
 Committed communities with a shared sense of common purpose and practice can build trust and conduct experiments that serve as testing grounds for better standards and governance solutions.
 Exploring agile approaches to define and test reflexive and iterative governance frameworks for digital technologies through adaptive, forward looking and innovation-friendly regulation is also needed together with tiered and principle-based approaches to collective governance.